ido-ofir/core/README.md

 });

 ```
+<div>note that the callback will get the modules in the order that you've required them in the array.</div>
+<div>this callback is expected to return the actual module.

 #### Requiring modules
-If you only need to get some modules without defining new a one, use the `require` function:
+If you only need to get some modules without defining a new one, use the `require` function:
 ```js
 core.require([
   'engine',
   'utils'
   ], (engine, utils) => {

   ...

 });
 ```